MCUXpresso SDK Release Notes#

 NXP proprietary Bluetooth LE Handover feature

-Periodic Advertising with Responses (PAwR) - Experimental feature.
-See Note below.
-Additional features supported for KW47 and MCX W72 devices:
+Periodic Advertising with Responses (PAwR) Additional features supported for KW47 and MCX W72 devices:

 Note: Project configuration enabling Experimental features on KW45 and MCX W71 requires the Radio Subsystem (NBU) Firmware to be reprogrammed with the firmware provided in the SDK under \middleware\wireless\ble_controller\bin\experimental\.
 For NBU programming steps, see the EVK Quick Start Guide and Secure Provisioning SDK (SPSDK) documentation.